 - The path to the parent folder of the Node.js executable file.

 This enables you to launch the CSS minifier and npm from any folder.

 - Make sure the Node.js plugin is enabled.
 The plugin is bundled with WebStorm and activated by default.
-If it is not, enable it as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.

 Switch to the directory where the Node Package Manager (npm) is stored or define a

 pathvariable for it so it is available from any folder.

 Type the following command at the command line prompt: